frictionlessdata/frictionless-py/docs/validating-data.md

 pprint(report.flatten(["rowPosition", "fieldPosition", "code", "note"]))
 ```

-Usualy, it also makes sense to create a custom error for your custom check.
+Usually, it also makes sense to create a custom error for your custom check.
 The Check class provides other useful methods like `validate_header` etc. Please read "API Reference" to learn it in details.